linode/apl-core/README.md

 * Configure ingress for apps with a single click
 * Manage your own secrets

-2. **Platform & Operations teams** - To setup and manage production-ready Kubernetes-based platforms
+**Platform & Operations teams** - To setup and manage production-ready Kubernetes-based platforms
 * Onboard development teams on shared clusters in a comprehensive multi-tenant setup
 * Get all the required K8s apps in an integrated way
 * Ensure governance with security policies
 * Implement zero-trust networking with east-west and north-south network control
-* Provide self-service features to development teams
+* Make development teams self-serving
-* Change the desired state of the platform based on configuration-as-code
+* Change the desired state of the platform based on Configuration-as-Code
+* Support multi and hybrid cloud scenarios

 ## Getting started